Robby Anderson Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- Anderson has averaged 68.2 receiving yards per game over his four career matchups against the Buccaneers, 31.7 more than his over/under in Sunday's game.
+- Anderson is averaging 68.2 receiving yards per game in four career matchups against the Buccaneers, 30.7 more than his receiving yards prop bet over/under for Sunday's game (37.5).

-- Anderson has caught a touchdown pass versus the Buccaneers once, but did not have multiple TDs in that game.
+- In four matchups, Anderson has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Buccaneers.

-- This week Anderson will face the NFL's 22nd-ranked pass defense (258.0 yards allowed per game).
+- The Buccaneers have the NFL's 22nd-ranked pass defense this season, yielding 258.0 yards per game through the air.

-- The Buccaneers have allowed 24 passing TDs this year (1.5 per game), ranking them 15th among NFL defenses.
+- The Buccaneers have conceded 24 passing TDs this year (1.5 per game), ranking them 15th among NFL defenses.

 Recent Performances

-- In last week's game against the Saints, Anderson was targeted two times and recorded two catches for 10 yards.
+- In last week's outing against the Saints, Anderson was targeted two times, picking up 10 yards on two receptions.

-- Anderson has 10 catches on 20 targets for 97 yards over his last three games, averaging 32.3 yards per game.
+- Anderson has put up 10 catches for 97 yards in his last three games.
+He was targeted 20 times and averages 32.3 receiving yards.

 Anderson's Carolina Teammates